cailleach1310/ares-d6system-plugin/README.md

 There are two achievements defined, *d6_roll* for making a roll for the first time, and *d6_fate_spent* for spending a fate point on a roll.

 #### sheet_columns
 This is where you can customize the columns of the sheet, allowing you to arrange attribute-skill-blocks to optimize the look of the sheet.
+This affects both the in game sheet and the webportal sheet.
+Please note: Only those extranormal skills and attributes will be listed that have actually been learned.
+Also: "Extranormal" instead of attribute name will list the extranormal attributes and respective skills as one block.

 #### show_sheet
 Here you can toggle visibility of the sheet for other players.